ccdale/ccabin/README.md

 ## unity-startup-windows.sh
 script that uses `xrandr` and `wmctrl` to work out the screen size and number of different workspaces on a Ubuntu Unity desktop.
+Unity doesn't really have different workspaces, all windows are placed within one massive field, so a spot of integer arithmetic is required to work out where to place the windows.

+I use this to auto-start Gvim, Firefox and Slack and place them onto workspaces 2, 3 and 4.

-You can set the number of workspaces in Unity with the gsettings command, so for a set of workspaces that are 4 wide and 1 deep:
+You can set the number of workspaces in Unity with the gsettings command, so for a set of workspaces that are 4 wide and 1 deep, which on my 1920x1080 screen gives a desktop size of 7680x1080:
 ```
 gsettings set org.compiz.core:/org/compiz/profiles/unity/plugins/core/ hsize 4
 gsettings set org.compiz.core:/org/compiz/profiles/unity/plugins/core/ vsize 1